Lawrence-Leung/PhytiumFlyers/README.md

 ## Acknowledgments

+We would like to thank people and organizations for support, as listed below:
+Prof. Xia Yimin, our advisor,
+Lin Peiyang (postgraduate at Xidian University) and Li Yue (postgraduate at GDUT), both of whom are the second prize winner of national finals last year,
-We would like to thank our advisor, Tianjin Phytium Information Technology Co., Ltd. the National College Students Integrated Circuit Innovation and Entrepreneurship Competition committee for their support.
+Tianjin Phytium Information Technology Co., Ltd.,
+The National College Students Integrated Circuit Innovation and Entrepreneurship Competition committee.